Facing Fragility: Toward Building a Culture of Coliberation

 Please have the following two books on hand throughout the course of this program:

 • Layla F. Saad, 2020.
-Me and White Fragility – Combat Racism, Change the World, and Become a Good Ancestor
+Me and White Supremacy – Combat Racism, Change the World, and Become a Good Ancestor

 • Ijeoma Oluo, 2025.
 Be a Revolution – How Everyday People Are Fighting Oppression and Changing the World—and How You Can, Too